Creating HAR files for troubleshooting with Support

 Troubleshooting UI / permission issues can prove difficult when Support don't see the same behavior that you observe.
 An HTTP Archive (HAR) can often help here.

 A HAR file is a JSON log of the web browser's HTTP interaction with a site.
 This can often expose errors that aren't otherwise displayed in the UI, or timescales that can demonstrate performance issues.
+It also exposes the API responses from the CircleCI platform that can help to understand the root cause of UI issues or unexpected behaviour.

 Here are some instructions on how to create a HAR file for:

-• Chrome / Chromium based browsers
+Chrome / Chromium based browsers:

 1. Navigate to the page you wish to record

-2. Navigate to menu (☰) > More Tools > Developer Tools
+2. Navigate to menu (☰) > More Tools > </> Developer Tools

 3. Select the Network tab